lincoln1883/lincoln1883/README.md

-### Hi there 👋 I'm Lincoln Software developer from Jamaica / Brasil.
-## 🌱 I’m currently a student at Microverse...
+### Hi there 🌱 I’m currently a student at Microverse...

 <!--
 **lincoln1883/lincoln1883** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.